Azure-Samples/media-services-v3-dotnet/README.md

 # Azure Media Services v3 samples using .NET 6.0

+This project is part of the Azure Media Services API samples.
+For more information and links to more samples, see [Azure Media Services](https://media.microsoft.com).

 The samples in this repo show how to encode, package, protect your videos with Azure Media Services v3 using [.NET 6.0 SDK](https://dotnet.microsoft.com/download).
 The repo also contains samples that demonstrate how to analyze videos and perform live ingest in order to broadcast your events.

 The default authentication is done using a Service Principal.
 It is possible to switch to interactive authentication by setting the boolean 'UseInteractiveAuth' to true in the samples.